 frequency response, much more than 3-4 dB - we will

-always hear things we never heard before.
-One single driver set-up I think looks interesting is found at Decware: http://www.decware.com/newsite/mainmenu.htm.
-A tweaked Fostex driver and some interesting vented designs aimed at reducing standing waves inside the cabinet.
-But Steve Deckert, please show us high-resolution impedance curves from your designs.
-An interesting comparison of single drivers can be found here: http://www.tnt-audio.com/shows/etf03_e.html; I wish I'd been there..
-I think this "review" on
+I think looks interesting is found at Decware: An interesting comparison of single drivers can be found here: http://www.tnt-audio.com/shows/etf03_e.html; I wish I'd been there..
+I recently had an opportunity

-test the all time full-range classics:
+to test the all time full-range classics: Lowthers.
+Read

 impedance plots can be found on high-efficiency